farabbi/random_conversation_2/README.md

 # Conversation
 Final project for Costume as Game Controllers

-by Jiuxin Zhu and Edanur Kuntman

-Dec 16, 2018
+by Jiuxin Zhu and Edanur Kuntman, Dec 16, 2018